 - Expect that the communication issues you had in marriage, will magically disappear at divorce.
 You know what triggers your spouse.
 There are ways to be persuasive without hitting each one of them.
 And, if you can’t seem to communicate without each convo spiraling into hell and chaos, maybe it’s time to have a lawyer write a settlement offer or venture into mediation.

 You may feel like there’s no way in hell that you and your ex can stay out of court.
 And maybe that’s true.
-But I’m absolutely certain there is at least few things you two can agree on.
+But I’m absolutely certain there are at least a few things you two can agree on.
 And for everything you agree on, that’s one less trip to the courthouse.
 An “amicable” split doesn’t mean easy.
-It just means that you are focused on resolution as opposed to amplifying all that went wrong or is wrong about your ex.
-Remember, all of our tools, products and resources are designed to help you get to that finish line as peacefully as possible – so that you can move on to that next (awesome) chapter of your life.
+It just means that you are focused on a resolution as opposed to amplifying all that went wrong or is wrong about your ex.
+Remember, all of our tools, products, and resources are designed to help you get to that finish line as peacefully as possible – so that you can move on to that next (awesome) chapter of your life.